‘We’re the ones making Google the money’: 2 Alphabet union workers on why they organized

 We can use that to allow smaller groups to really be able to get attention, get their voices heard, and really get themselves into a position where they can more meaningfully argue the case of why they think it would be useful for us to organize around a particular issue.
 So I think that helps keep things led by the membership rather than just simply led by the executive council.
 We don’t want to end up in a situation where it’s seven people making the decisions for the whole group.
 As much as possible we want to make it easy for the group to communicate and come to an agreement.

 FC: Many unions today, including Fast Company‘s union, are focused around financial terms and improving people’s pay and benefits.
 That’s the traditional way of thinking about what a union is and does.
 But the Alphabet Workers Union is a minority union, which means it’s not bargaining for those kind of terms for all workers.
-Why did you decide to be a non-contract union?
+Why did you decide to be a noncontract union?
 Why is it important to move beyond the traditional mode of thinking about labor organizing, especially in tech?

 IC: I can speak for myself on why I joined the union.
 I think I’m fairly paid and I don’t have any concerns about that area, although that’s not the case for some of my coworkers, like the subcontractors who have way less benefits on paper than I do.
 But from that point of view, I’m happy.
 I am concerned with mostly two things.
 One is having to work on something that I’m not ethically okay with.
 In the past there were some troubles with Dragonfly, Google’s search engine for China.
 Someone on my team was basically inadvertently working on it.
 They ended up collaborating on it when they didn’t even know what they were doing.